Colorado Content Collaboratives

 In Phase 1 of the Content Collaboratives' work the members participated in the co-creation of the Colorado Assessment Review Tool (ART) which the Colorado Content Collaboratives used to evaluate existing assessment resources to determine their quality and potential to determine student learning based on the Colorado Academic Standards.
 The ART, along with more than 600 reviewed assessments are available in the CDE Assessment Resource Bank for voluntary use by Colorado educators.

 Phase 2 of the Content Collaboratives, which began in March, 2013, brought Content Collaboratives members together to receive training and engage in a performance assessment development process.
 The Content Collaboratives worked with the Center for Educational Testing and Evaluation from the University of Kansas.
 Performance assessments developed by the Content Collaboratives have been posted in the CDE Resource Bank for voluntary educator use.

-Phase 3 of the Content Collaboratives is also focusing on the development of assessment literacy tools and resources focused on the assessment knowledge and skills educators to need to cultivate in order to effectively and strategically use assessment information to support student learning.
+Phase 3 of the Content Collaboratives is focusing on the development of assessment literacy tools and resources emphasizing the assessment knowledge and skills educators need to cultivate in order to effectively and strategically use assessment information to support student learning.

 CDE is working in active and appreciative partnership with the Colorado Community College System, the National Center for Research on Evaluation, Standards, & Student Testing at UCLA, the Center for Educational Testing and Evaluation at the University of Kansas, the National Center for the Improvement of Educational Assessment, Inc., and the Colorado Education Initiative to support the development and implementation of the Colorado Content Collaboratives.
 The Colorado Content Collaboratives are supported, in part, by Colorado’s Race to the Top Program.